DeadMansChest/DMCWO/README.md

 * Not Illusion for making AA2 which has been distracting me from doing work on this mod as well
   * I'm kidding.
 10/10, 10/10, 100/100, Best game, BEST GAME
   * https://www.youtube.com/watch?v=5Qx_q_TCVoE
+  * Illusion's newly announced game, Sexy Beach Premium Resort, will probably take the title as my big time-waster like AA2 was
+    * :^)
-* Any and all users of this mod as they're pretty much testing this mod
+* Any and all users of this mod as they're pretty much telling OVK to consider rebalancing their weapons

 Did I forget to credit you or improperly do so?
 Sorry if I did :> Bug the shit out of me, and tell me what I forgot to credit/I miscredited you for.